 Although Blackwood Land is within 20 minutes of EMS response, seconds and minutes count in an emergency.
 It is imperative our staff be prepared for a variety of urgent situations, from minor first aid to major trauma, and act promptly in a calm, safe manner before first responders arrive.

 “But you have to be 16 to take WAFA!”
-Even if camp staff are not yet 16, starting this year all Counselors-in-Training and Counselors will participate in a one day wilderness emergency preparedness training to learn the basics and feel comfortable with roles and procedures in the event of an emergency.
+Even if camp staff are not yet 16, starting this year, all Counselors-in-Training and Counselors will participate in a one-day wilderness emergency preparedness training to learn the basics and feel comfortable with roles and procedures in the event of an emergency.

 WHO SHOULD TAKE WAFA

-Outdoor Enthusiasts/Parents: If you hike, camp, raft, climb, swim, bike, visit remote areas – this course is for you.
+Outdoor Enthusiasts/Parents: If you hike, camp, raft, climb, swim, bike, or visit remote areas – this course is for you.